9GAG CEO Ray Chan: ‘Building a healthy community is a never-ending battle’

 RC: When you look at social media, it always has ups and downs.
 I think Instagram is definitely still very interesting.
 Stories and live videos are something our team keeps an eye on.
 If you talk about all the accounts, we are in the top 30 most-followed.
 If you take away celebrities, then we are number six.

 TC: 9GAG is popular on American social networks, but many of these networks are restricted in China.
-Do you try and target Chinese users, despite that your main audience exists elsewhere?
+Do you try to target Chinese users, despite that your main audience exists elsewhere?

 RC: Since we are based in Hong Kong, we are able to see what’s popular in China.
 But Hong Kong is different from other parts of China.
 It’s very easy for us to understand the U.S. culture.
 But the big players in the Southeast Asian markets are Line and Kakao in South Korea.
 Most of them are backed by Chinese internet companies, and somehow we also see a trend in that a lot of U.S. apps are inspired by them.
 The Chinese apps like WeChat can do a lot more.